Conditional requests

-- perform read and write requests with a preliminary check of the object state;
+- perform read and write requests with a preliminary check of object state;

-- manage updates and downloads of objects based on their current state or metadata;
+- manage object updates and uploads based on their current state or metadata;

 - optimize traffic costs.

-Conditional queries can be used for different scenarios.
+Conditional requests can be used for different scenarios.

 PutObject operations